-This diet is rich in important nutrients and fiber.
-It also includes foods that are higher in potassium, calcium, and magnesium and lower in sodium (salt) than the typical American diet.
+This diet is rick important nutrients and fiber.
+It also includes foods that are higher in potassium, calcium, and magnesium lower in sodium (salt) than the typical American diet.

 The goals of the DASH diet are:

-- Limit sodium to no more than 2,300 mg a day (eating only 1,500 mg a day is an even better goal).
+- Limit sodium to no more than 2,300 mg a day (eating only 1,500 mg a day is an even more effective goal).

 - Reduce saturated fat to no more than 6% of daily calories and total fat to 27% of daily calories.
 Low-fat dairy products appear to be especially beneficial for lowering systolic blood pressure.